Highly specialized services

 Shareholder dispute

-Acquisition price negotiation
+Acquisition negotiation

 This service is led by